5 differences between customer support vs. customer success

 customer support vs customer success differences

 When a client reaches out to your customer support team, they have a question about a specific issue — usually one that has a negative impact on their experience.
-From there, your goal is to resolve that problem, so they can get back to using your product or service as usual.
+From there, your goal is to resolve that problem so they can return to using your product or service as usual.

-While customer support interactions revolve around something particular, customer success is an ongoing process.
+While customer support interactions revolve around something particular, customer success is ongoing.
 You don’t have to wait for clients to contact you — customer success works best when you’re reaching out to improve their experience.
 With that in mind, strong customer success practices will also help reduce your support workload by keeping clients on track and helping to prevent common issues.

 Client relationships are critical for many different kinds of businesses.
-However, customer support inquiries are more focused on the issue at hand instead of your relationship with that particular client.
-You and the client both want to resolve the problem as quickly as possible, rather than working on your overall relationship.
+However, customer support inquiries focus more on the issue at hand than your relationship with that particular client.
+You and the client want to resolve the problem quickly rather than working on your overall relationship.

-Customer success, on the other hand, depends on consistent interactions that keep the client engaged with your brand.
-Instead of simply solving problems, you should be making a proactive effort to help your clients get more out of your product or service.
+On the other hand, customer success depends on consistent interactions that keep the client engaged with your brand.
+Instead of simply solving problems, you should be proactive to help your clients get more out of your product or service.

 For example, many B2B companies offer extended onboarding sessions.
-If your product or service comes with complicated features, you may also need to provide training so that your clients understand how to take advantage.
+If your product or service has complicated features, you may also need to provide training so that your clients understand how to take advantage of them.
 Your customer support staff will be able to fix problems, but clients need strong customer success teams to help them understand the full potential of your offering.

 • First response time